dwery4/egrtgww/arena/results.md

 ### Comments

-1) I find that the chat presets are all kind of the same.
+1) I find that the top chat presets are all kind of the same.
 It may be due to the chat prompts being too simple and short, causing presets with low top_p to be favored.

 2) 5 variations of the Mirostat preset were included.
 It turned out that `Mirostat-5` was a bit better than the `Mirostat` preset originally included in text-generation-webui: